-The City's neighborhood planning strategy serves to preserve and enhance neighborhood livability and eliminate adverse characteristics that lead to neighborhood decline.
+The City's neighborhood planning strategy enhance preserve serves to and neighborhood livability eliminate and adverse characteristics that lead to neighborhood decline.
 The neighborhood is involved in the planning process by helping to identify the characteristics of the neighborhood that make it a desirable place to live.
 Likewise, community input is provided on ways the neighborhood could be improved.
-Typical preferences for neighborhood enhancing character include sidewalks, appropriate street lighting, bike paths, street trees, parks, safe ways to schools and natural features.
+Typical preferences for enhancing neighborhood character include sidewalks, appropriate street lighting, bike paths, street trees, parks, safe ways to schools and natural features.

 The resulting neighborhood plan includes goals and strategies for preserving or enhancing the neighborhood including City commitments to provide identified amenities and services.